iterative/dvc.org/static/docs/commands-reference/metrics_modify.md

 ## Description

-This command finds a corresponding DVC file for the metric file path provided (i.e. a DVC stage file that specifies one of its a metric with the path provided) and updates the meta-information that is used to manage and show the metric.
+This command finds a corresponding DVC-file for the metric file path provided (i.e. a DVC stage file that specifies one of its a metric with the path provided) and updates the meta-information that is used to manage and show the metric.